ForestAdmin/documentation-user-guide/other-tabs/collaboration/distribute-tasks-with-inboxes.md

 For the "Doing" tasks, you can see the date when the task was started.

-For the "Completed" tasks, you can also see the time it took for the task to get out of the segment.
+For the "Completed" tasks, you can also see the handling time of the tasks.
 If the records gets out of the segment using an action requiring an approval, it includes the approval time.

 ### Manual task assignment